 Preparing for death

-From the morning I went to the hospital, through the next two weeks, thats exactly what I did.
+From the morning I went to the hospital, through the next two weeks, that's exactly what I did.
 I cried and cursed, and felt everything.
-It was the most painful experience I’ve ever gone through.
+It was the most painful experience I've ever gone through.
 I refused to leave the hospital except to sleep.
-I wouldn’t leave until they made me and would arrive as early as possible.
+I wouldn't leave until they made me and would arrive as early as possible.
 My step brothers, mom, and grandma were all worried.
-They thought I was too young at 19 to be there that much.
+They thought I was too young at 19 to be there so much.
 I had a boyfriend, and a job, and coursework to be doing.
-I didn’t care.
+But, I didn't care.
 I talked to my dad about everything those two weeks.
-I cursed him for leaving us so soon and cried as I thought about all the things he wouldn’t be there for.
+I cursed him for leaving us so soon and cried as I thought about all the things he wouldn't be there for.

 My mom and I decided to sign the “do not resuscitate” order.
 At that point, my dad was a vegetable.
-Even if he was ever able to breathe on is own, which wasn’t highly unlikely, he would never speak again and would have extremely limited motor movement.
-It would have killed my dad to live like that and we knew it’s what he would’ve wanted.
+Even if he was ever able to breathe on is own, which was unlikely, he would never speak again and would have extremely limited motor movement.
+It would have killed my dad to live like that and we knew it's what he would've wanted.

 After about two weeks, they moved him to Hospice.
 I remember the look in his eye when they put him on the stretcher and wheeled him into the ambulance.
-He looked lost and scared, and then he saw my face and then I swear a smile and tear broke out on his face (as much as his facial muscles would allow a smile at that time).
+He looked lost and scared, and then he saw my face and I swear a smile and tear broke out on his face (as much as his facial muscles would allow a smile at the time).

 He wasn't in Hospice for more than a couple days.
 I remember the last time we were in Hospice was when my grandpa died.
 I remember my dad and I getting pancakes while my mom stayed back after his passing.
 And here we were, only a few years later, only he was in the bed this time.
 My mom was staying with him over night at this point.